Use the following sources to begin your data search:

 This crowd-sourced map is a good place to look for data that you can't find elsewhere.
 It often contains basic infrastructure data for places such as transportation, building outlines and location, natural features, and points of interest.

-To download the data as shapefile, we recommend using WeoGeo.
+To download the data as shapefiles, we recommend using Geofabrik.

 Some data is only available on CD-ROM or DVD-ROM in the GIS lab.
-These are listed in Barton catalog (MIT's Library catalog) to find these datasets.
-See more information about searching the library catalog.
+Search our collections to find these datasets.

 New, freely available data is being posted all the time, so if you can't find the data you are looking for using the links above, try doing an Internet search.
 If you find useful data, let us know so we can add the link to this site.
 Also make sure to download and save the data.
 Web pages often appear and disappear overnight!